hadexversum/.github/profile/README.md

 # HaDeXversum

-We produce software for analysis of HDX-MS data.
+We produce software for the analysis of HDX-MS data.

 Our contributions:
  - [resources](): curated list of interesting articles from the HDX-MS field.